Home » Blender Tutorials & Guides » How to Switch Between Cameras in Blender

 Click the green camera icon beside the camera’s name in the outliner to toggle it as active for the scene.

-How to make a camera the active one using the outliner in Blender
+How to make a camera the active one using the outliner in blender

-How to make a camera the active one using the outliner in Blender
+How to make a camera the active one using the outliner in blender

 How to switch active cameras in animation in Blender